jdittrich/userNeedResearchBook/text/dataGathering.md

 Here are some examples:

-> That typography settings – you said they are far more precise than the ones in wordprocessors.
-Can you explain me how these differences help you to design compared to the ones in wordprocessors?
+> That typography settings – you said they are far more precise than the ones in word processors.
+Can you explain me how these differences help you to design compared to the ones in word processors?

 or